co360/soda-hol/5-use-sql-features-for-json.md

-# Lab 4: Use SQL features for JSON
+# Module 5: Use SQL features for JSON

 ## Introduction